When it comes to garlic – to the occasional detriment of my breath – I've always been a believer that you can never have too much.

 For as long as I can remember, I've always been a garlic lover.
 I'm always looking for a good way to incorporate it into every meal.

 And fortunately for me (and you, dear reader), garlic is more than just a tasty addition to a meal.
 Due to its nutrient-rich composition and antibacterial properties, garlic comes with a lot of exciting health benefits.

-In this post, I’ll take you through the world of garlic: from its components to its benefits, and even its downsides.
+In this post, I'll take you through the world of garlic: from its components to its benefits, and even to its downsides.

 Garlic comes from the Allium sativum plant, which makes it technically a part of the onion family.
 As a result, some of its closest relatives include onions, shallots, chives, and leeks.